 Shellfish and both freshwater and seawater fish make up a large portion of a typical Vanuatu diet.

-Choosing where to stay in Vanuatu can be a tough choice as there are many islands to choose from, all unique from each other.
+Choosing where to stay in Vanuatu can be tough as there are many different islands to choose from.

 Some are more geared toward families, while some cater toward honeymooners, so choosing where to stay in Vanuatu depends on personal preference and the nature of your visit to Vanuatu.